2001 Shell Championship Series: Canberra, ACT

 The GMC 400 was the turning point of the season for Mark Skaife as he came third on the weekend and overtook teammate Jason Bright, who had a difficult weekend.
 The DJR cars were the cars to have earlier in the weekend as Paul Radisich and Steven Johnson finished 1–2 in qualifying but Radisich spun out in his shootout lap, leaving him 15th and Steven Johnson claiming his first pole position in the series.
 New for the championship were the pit lane speed limiters restricted to 40 km/h and only one pit bay per team.
 Steven Johnson wins the first race from Craig Lowndes who was advantaged bt a clear pit lane.
 Mark Skaife finished 3rd after starting 5th.
 Marcos Ambrose retires from the race with a broken driveshaft and will start from the back of the grid.
 The 2nd race is a reverse grid with Steve Reed and Steven Richards starting on the front row.
 Steven Richards wins from Marcos Ambrose who has a brilliant race which he started from the back but in race 3 he will have to start from the back again.
 Mark Skaife has a difficult race when he ran into the back of Rodney Forbes in a concertina effect and finished 24th and will start 10th in race 3.
 The race 3 grid is decided by an aggregate of points accumulated in race 1 and 2 which means that the front row is Craig Lowndes and Paul Radisich.
 Mark Skaife wins the race with Garth Tander second and Steve Johnson 3rd.
 Craig Lowndes was leading until a safety car came out with a pit stop still to go.
 He eventually retired with fuel pressure problems.
 Steve Johnson won the round with Garth Tander second and Mark Skaife 3rd.

 Barbagallo, Western Australia

-Paul Radisich dominates the weekend as he wins the shootout and Race 1,2 and 3.
-Mark Skaife consolidates his championship lead with 2nd in all 3 races with Greg Murphy 3rd on the weekend.
-Russell Ingall saw his chance of a podium dashed when he jumped the start in Race 3 and finished 4th overall.
+Paul Radisich dominated the weekend, winning the shootout and Race 1, 2, and 3.
+Mark Skaife consolidated his championship lead with 2nd place in all three races, while Greg Murphy finished 3rd overall.
+Russell Ingall saw his chance of a podium dashed when he jumped the start in Race 3 and ended up 4th overall.